ha165/AI-HMIS/README.md

 5.Start the API server on port 8001
 `uvicorn analyzer_api:app --reload --host 0.0.0.0 --port 8001`

+6.make sure you have access tokens from Hugging face to access the chat assistance

+#.env file
+`HF_TOKENS`

 Laravel will forward requests to this server via .env variable:
  `XRAY_API_URL=http://127.0.0.1:8001/predict`